Quantum computing: Cryptography

-A notable application of quantum computing is in attacking cryptographic systems that are currently in use.
-Integer factorization, which underpins the security of public key cryptographic systems, is believed to be computationally infeasible on a classical computer for large integers if they are the product of a few prime numbers (e.g., the product of two 300-digit primes).
+Thus quantum computing can in theory be used to attack currently-used cryptographic systems.
+Integer factorization, which underpins the security of public key cryptographic systems, is believed to be computationally infeasible on a classical computer for large integers that are the product of a few prime numbers (e.g., the product of two 300-digit primes).
 By contrast, a quantum computer could solve this problem exponentially faster using Shor's algorithm to factor the integer.
-This ability would allow a quantum computer to break many of the cryptographic systems in use today, in the sense that there would be a polynomial time (in the number of digits of the integer) algorithm for solving the problem.
-In particular, most of the popular public key ciphers are based on the difficulty of factoring integers or the discrete logarithm problem, both of which can be solved by Shor's algorithm.
-In particular, the RSA, Diffie–Hellman, and elliptic curve Diffie–Hellman algorithms could be broken.
-These are used to protect secure Web pages, encrypted email, and many other types of data.
+This would allow a quantum computer to break many widely used cryptographic systems, in the sense that a polynomial time (in the number of digits of the integer) algorithm could do so.
+In particular, most popular public key ciphers rely on the difficulty of factoring integers or the discrete logarithm.
+In particular, RSA, Diffie–Hellman, and elliptic curve Diffie–Hellman algorithms could be broken.
+These are used to secure Web pages, encrypted emails, and many other data.
 Breaking these would have significant ramifications for electronic privacy and security.

-Identifying cryptographic systems that may be secure against quantum algorithms is an actively researched topic under the field of post-quantum cryptography.
-Some public-key algorithms are based on problems other than the integer factorization and discrete logarithm problems to which Shor's algorithm applies, such as the McEliece cryptosystem, which relies on a hard problem in coding theory.
-Lattice-based cryptosystems are also not known to be broken by quantum computers, and finding a polynomial time algorithm for solving the dihedral hidden subgroup problem, which would break many lattice-based cryptosystems, is a well-studied open problem.
-It has been shown that applying Grover's algorithm to break a symmetric (secret-key) algorithm by brute force requires time equal to roughly 2^{n/2} invocations of the underlying cryptographic algorithm, compared with roughly 2^{n} in the classical case, meaning that symmetric key lengths are effectively halved: AES-256 would have comparable security against an attack using Grover's algorithm to that AES-128 has against classical brute-force search (see Key size).
+Identifying cryptographic systems that are secure against quantum algorithms is an actively researched topic under the field of post-quantum cryptography.
+Some public-key algorithms are based on problems that Shor's algorithm cannot solve, such as the McEliece cryptosystem, which relies on a hard problem in coding theory.
+Lattice-based cryptosystems are not known to be susceptible to quantum computers, and finding a polynomial time algorithm for solving the dihedral hidden subgroup problem, which would break many lattice-based cryptosystems, is a well-studied open problem.
+Applying Grover's algorithm to break a symmetric (secret-key) algorithm by brute force requires roughly 2^{n/2} invocations of the underlying cryptographic algorithm, compared with roughly 2^{n} in the classical case, meaning that symmetric key lengths are effectively halved: AES-256 would have comparable security against such an attack to that of AES-128 against classical brute-force search.

+Post-quantum algorithms are designed to run but be difficult to break on a classical computer.
+Quantum cryptography replaces conventional encryption algorithms with techniques based on quantum mechanics such as entanglement.
+In principle, quantum encryption cannot be decoded even by a quantum computer.
+This advantage comes at a significant infrastructure cost, while effectively preventing legitimate decoding of messages.